top of page

 ART-2

 The specific factory responsible for building or designing this tremolo is not publicly known.
-However, given that it was utilized by multiple brands that were manufactured in various factories, it is reasonable to assume that one factory produced it and supplied it to all the others.
+However, given that it was utilized by multiple brands that were manufactured in different factories, it is reasonable to assume that one factory produced it and supplied it to multiple factories.

 ACT-3

-Other Matsumoku-built Aria Pro II and Washburn Superstrat models were fitted with a unique tremolo called the "ACT-3" for Aria Pro II and "600T" for Washburn.
+Other Matsumoku-built Aria Pro II and Washburn Superstrat models were fitted with a unique tremolo called the "ACT-3" for Aria Pro II and "600-T" for Washburn.
 This tremolo's earliest appearance was also in 1984.
-I have no proof, but I believe it may have been manufactured by Tokai, as Tokai offered an identical unit called "Ayer's Rocker V" on some of their guitars, and it is a fact that they made some metal parts.

 The ACT-3 has very different dimensions from a genuine Floyd Rose and is not at all interchangeable.
-It is very recognizable for the large, raised rectangular collar on its base plate where the tremolo arm goes through; that the strings are fed through the horizontal tube screws at the back without needing to cut off the ball ends; and that it has rectangular carbon steel "pressure pads" (string clamps) that clamp the strings down, each secured by a hex screw.
+It is very recognizable for the large, raised rectangular collar on its base plate where the tremolo arm goes through; the strings are fed through the horizontal tube screws at the back without needing to cut off the ball ends; and it has rectangular carbon steel "pressure pads" (string clamps) that clamp the strings down, each secured by a hex screw.
 The tail is almost horizontal.
-It has an L-shaped block which the tremolo screws into.
+It has an L-shaped block into which the tremolo arm screws.

 Bendmaster Deluxe